glazzarelli/GreenCap/prompts/StartUps.md

 Certainly, here's an idea for a startup product based on a platform for crossing rivers for single bike users:

-13. Single-bike user river crossing platform: A startup that creates a platform for single bike users to cross rivers that are otherwise difficult to cross.
-The platform would be designed to be portable, lightweight, and easy to assemble and disassemble, making it ideal for use in remote or difficult-to-access areas.
+***13. Single-bike user river crossing platform: A startup that creates a platform for single bike users to cross rivers that are otherwise difficult to cross.
+The platform would be designed to be portable, lightweight, and easy to assemble and disassemble, making it ideal for use in remote or difficult-to-access areas.***

 The business model could involve several revenue streams: